 Variety ad for trade-show screening of "Room for One More" in 1952Wait!
-It's Cinema Obscura no more.
+It's lost no more.

-On 1 June, 2008, I devoted one of my Cinema Obscura posts to the following plea for the DVD release of Cary Grant's "Room for One More."
+On 1 June, 2008, I devoted an essay to the following plea for the DVD release of Cary Grant's "Room for One More."

 Grant made a lot of films in his lifetime and perhaps the only one that stands as a truly lost movie is Norman Taurog's charming 1952 family comedy, "Room for One More," which teamed Grant with his adorable wife at the time, Betsy Drake.

 Based on a memoir by Anne Perrot Rose, with a screenplay written by Rose and her husband Jack, the film warmly chronicles what happens when the independent-thinking Anne (played by Drake in the film) decides to add to her family by fostering a troubled teenage girl (Iris Mann) and an embittered little boy with braces on his legs (Clifford Tatum Jr.) - much to the chagrin of "Poppy" (Grant), as the Rose's three biological children (George Winslow, Gay Gordon and Malcolm Cassell) call their father.